ashleshbhat/assignment2/README.md

 ## webReader.py

 ## mapReducePython.py

+To compare the runtime between the HW1 program and the sequentiell python map reduce we used the "output30.txt" file for both programs.
+The results of both programs are the same but we can see signifiant time differences of almost a 10fold for the HW1 counter:

+### Map Reduce
 ('took', 815), ('smith', 947), ('man', 965), ('time', 1145), ('mr', 1216), ('john', 1258), ('house', 1265), ('came', 1280), ('went', 1460), ('prisoner', 1597), ('said', 2148)

 time used by map reduce:  73.68411421775818

+### HW1 Counter
 said 2148
 prisoner 1597
 went 1460